Wireless networks have always been a desirable target for wannabe hackers. Wireless networks are also more vulnerable to

 As you can see that there are three devices connected to my network.
-The router itself, my laptop and my Galaxy S2.
+The router itself, my laptop, and my Android smartphone.

 Method 2: Using GUI tool to find devices connected to network

 When I first wrote this article, there was no GUI tool for this task.
 Then I came across a new network monitoring tool being developed for elementary OS.
 I suggested including a periodic device scan feature in this tool and the developer readily agreed.

 So, now we have a GUI tool that does this task.
 It’s called Nutty (last updated in 2019).
 Just install this app and run it.
 It will periodically scan for new devices on the network and will notify you if there is a new device.

 This application is only available for elementary OS, Ubuntu and hopefully, other Ubuntu based Linux distributions.
 You can find installation instructions on this detailed article on Nutty.